Logarithmic Derivations of Adjoint Discriminants: Jacobian ideal and logarithmic differential via pushforward

-This allows us to conclude that the extension class considered in (\ref{hatTY}) belongs to the image of (\ref{diag-logext}) and, henceforth, it is the zero class.
-This proves the statement. \end{proof} The latter splitting explains the two natural, but at first sight in contrast, ways of defining the logarithmic tangent sheaf, i.e., as a quotient of the affine logarithmic tangent sheaf or as the sheafification of $\Der_\bU(-\log D)_0\widetilde{}$, by definition included in $\Der_\bU(-\log D)\:\: \widetilde{}$, whose sheafification gives in turn $\hat \cT_\PP\langle D \rangle$.\\ Finally, notice that if $\mathrm{char}(\bk)$ does divide $d$, we have that the Euler derivation belongs to $\Der_\bU(-\log D)_0\widetilde{}$, inducing a different diagram with respect to Diagram \ref{diag-logsyz} from which we cannot have the described splitting.
-In any case, $\cT_\PP\langle D \rangle$ can always be defined as the sheafification of the quotient of $\Der_\bU(-\log D)$ by the Euler derivation, but this no longer identifies with $\Der_\bU(-\log D)_0$.
+This allows us to conclude that the extension class considered in (\ref{hatTY}) belongs to the image of (\ref{diag-logext}) and therefore it is the zero class.
+This proves the statement. \end{proof}

+\begin{remark} The previous discussion also applies over fields of positive characteristic, provided that $\mathrm{char}(\bk)$ does not divide $d$.
+This restriction is necessary because when $\mathrm{char}(\bk)$ does divide $d$, we have that the Euler derivation belongs to $\Der_\bU(-\log (F))_0$, inducing a different diagram with respect to Diagram \eqref{diag-logsyz}, from which we cannot have the described splitting.
+In any case, $\cT_\PP\langle D \rangle$ can always be defined as the sheafification of the quotient of $\Der_\bU(-\log(F))$ by the Euler derivation, but this no longer identifies with $\Der_\bU(-\log (F))_0$. \end{remark}